Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Representations of unavoidable minors

-In this section we examine the relationship between gain functions on our base biased graphs and matrix representations of their associated frame and lift matroids.
-In Section \ref{S:SwitchingAndProjective} we show that canonical representations are projectively equivalent \iiff the associated gain functions are switching equivalent or switching-and-scaling equivalent.
-In Section \ref{sec:Base_case_graphs_all_reps_are_canonical} we show that any $\FF$-representation of one of these matroids is projectively equivalent to a canonical $\FF$-representation specific to the given graph.
+In this section we examine the relationship between gain functions on the biased graphs in $\Gg_0$ (along with a few other small biased graphs) and matrix representations of their associated frame and lift matroids.
+In Section \ref{S:SwitchingAndProjective} we show that for each biased graph $\Om \in \Gg_0$, a pair of canonical representations of $F(\Om)$ (resp., $L(\Om)$) are projectively equivalent \iiff their associated gain functions are switching equivalent (resp., switching-and-scaling equivalent).
+In Section \ref{sec:Base_case_graphs_all_reps_are_canonical} we show that for each biased graph $\Om \in \Gg_0$ every $\FF$\-/representation of each of $F(\Om)$ and $L(\Om)$ is projectively equivalent to a canonical $\FF$\-/representation particular to $\Om$.